Anoin12/profile-card/README.md

 ---

-## 🧾 License
+##  License

 This project was built as part of the **HNG Frontend - Stage 0 Task**.
-© 2025 Blessing James.
+© 2025 Anointing Anowa.
 All rights reserved.

 ---

-> 💡 *"Design is not just what it looks like and feels like.
-Design is how it works."* — Steve Jobs
+>